 You can’t have someone arrested just for following you; you must prove conclusively “imminent intent to cause harm,” and that is notoriously difficult to do even under the best circumstances.

 His intent was clear.
-I was wearing some of the most sophisticated gear on the planet, and I had enacted a complete persona change; yet in mere minutes he had somehow found me and was moving in on my location.
-That showed some impressive skills and equipment.
+I was wearing some of the most sophisticated gear on the planet, and I had enacted a complete persona change, yet in mere minutes he had somehow found me and was moving in on my location.
+That showed some impressive equipment and skills.
 This guy would have no problem evading the police or giving a convincing cover story to secure his release.

 Preparing for the worst, I made some deductions about equipment and countermeasures that he might deploy.
-From the neckband of my facial reconstructor, I launched to two modified spectrum flash charges and two more microrecs.
+From the neckband of my facial reconstructor, I launched two modified spectrum flash charges and two more microrecs.
 I watched the tiny translucent specs fly off and disappear from view.
 They were hiding in strategic locations about the room to best cover the event.
-Using two of my “crazy bomb” flash charges was overkill but this was no time to skimp.
-Pacing the floor from the entryway to the back wall, I sprayed a healthy mist of UV activated Mega-Slik from the micro misting nozzles of my shoe pads.
+Using two of my “crazy bomb” flash charges was overkill, but this was no time to skimp.
+Pacing the floor from the entryway to the back wall, I sprayed a healthy mist of UV-activated Mega-Slik from the micro-misting nozzles hidden in my shoe pads.

-Still fearful of discovery and for my own comfort I whispered, “Can you hack the second stall from the door to make it appear that I am in it?”
+Still fearful of discovery, and mostly for my own comfort, I whispered, “Can you hack the second stall from the door to make it appear that I am in it?”